 and it is expected that non-oil growth will be underpinned by strong

 private sector activity and government spending on large projects in

-transportation infrastructure and housing, with inflation expected to
+transportation infrastructure and housing, with inflation is expected to

 The Kingdom’s economy ranks 4th in the world for macroeconomic stability,

-the economy has grown very strongly in recent years, benefitting from high
+the economy has grown very strongly in recent years, benefiting from high

 oil prices and output, strong private sector activity, and increased